 Have a study permit?

-As of January 22, 2025, you will also require a provincial attestation letter (PAL) as part of your study permit extension application if you are changing institutions or levels of study (for example, moving from an undergraduate program to a graduate program).
+You will also require a provincial attestation letter (PAL) as part of your study permit extension application if you are changing institutions or levels of study (for example, moving from a graduate degree program to an undergraduate program).

 If you meet certain criteria established by Immigration, Refugees and Citizenship Canada (IRCC), you may be eligible to start your studies at UVic while you await processing of your extension application.